 Drew Burnham has been doing sold out shows for a decade, including this one just ended at Bau-Xi in Vancouver.
 Well known for his stylized realist portrayals of Coastal British Columbia, his vivid colours, unique form, and glazed painted lines make his works jump to life.
 (See a […]

-Erin Armstrong is a figurative painter on the rise, identified by Saatchi Art in 2014 as one of the world’s 20 emerging artists to watch.
+Erin Armstrong is a figurative painter with top prospects, identified by Saatchi Art as one of the world’s 20 emerging artists to watch.
 Represented by Toronto’s Bau-Xi Gallery, known to have an eye for identifying talent, Armstrong opens a solo show there March 7.

 Born in Winnipeg, David Burdeny (b: 1968) started to photograph the prairie landscape at age 12, making his own black and white prints in a makeshift darkroom that also served as his bedroom closet.
 He is an acclaimed photographer whose travel-inspired landscapes are characterized by unusually long exposures that result in detailed […]